 Nonpower Reactor Fuel

-Nonpower reactors are much smaller reactors that do not generate electrical power but are used for research, testing, and training.
+Nonpower reactors are small reactors that do not generate electrical power but are used for research, testing, and training.
 Nonpower reactors can include research reactors and reactors used to produce irradiated target materials.
 The fuel design varies with the reactor type and manufacturer.
 Plate-type fuel consists of several thin plates containing a uranium mixture clad with aluminum.
 Another fuel is in the shape of rods and consists of a uranium and zirconium/hydride mixture.
 There are also compact, self-contained, low-power (less than 5 watts) tank-type reactors.
-Although use of highly enriched uranium (HEU) fuel can reduce the size of a nonpower reactor, the NRC adopted a policy of discouraging use of HEU fuel.
-This policy is reflected in 10 CFR 50.64.

 Safety Concerns at Fabrication Plants